Council updated on changes related to virus

 In response to numerous questions he said he had received, Mayor Danner asked to conclude the meeting by addressing the power of state and local governments to exercise emergency powers.

-“The State of Texas Emergency Act of 1975 gave these powers to the Governor, County Judges and Mayors to issues these type of proclamations and declarations,” he said.
-“So, it is not something that we or the Governor are doing on our own.”
+“The State of Texas Emergency Act of 1975 gave these powers to the governor, county judges and mayors to issue these types of proclamations and declarations,” he said.
+“So, it is not something that we or the governor are doing on our own.”